-Low carb gluten free Twix bars are a healthy version of an all time favourite candy.
+Low carb homemade Twix bars are a healthy version of an all time favourite candy.
 Enjoy a decadent treat without the sugar rush.

 Perfection, my friends, is overrated.

 It's simple.
 Perfection is the opposite of fun.
 The way to the top of the pile is littered with failure, disappointment, nervous cramped stomachs and sweaty armpits.

 If you strive for perfection, you are telling yourself that anything less is not good enough.
 What a depressingly negative outlook on life.

 And anyway - will you enjoy life more if you looked like a supermodel?
 Will you have more fun if you have a home straight off the pages of the Architectural Digest?
 Are you going to feel true inner peace if Anna Wintour is jealous of your wardrobe?
 Will your existence be greatly improved if your kids win all the gold medals at school sports day?
 If your face is forever wrinkle-free?

 There you go.
 Imperfection is about being open-minded and relaxed.
 It's about being able to think out of the box.
 About enjoying all aspects of life and embracing the journey.